-When installing the System Audio Component the System Extension is blocked or the install cannot be authorized and fails on macOS 11 and later.
+When installing the System Audio Component on an Apple silicon Mac, the System Extension is blocked or the install cannot be authorized and fails on macOS 11 and later.

 Option 1: Enable the System Extension